GSotelo/effective-go/sections/blocks.md

 - **Function block** - Local to a specific function
 - **Control flow blocks** - Limited to if/for/switch structures
 - **Explicit blocks** - Smallest scope, created with `{ }`

-Key distinction: Package-level declarations are shared across all files in the package, but imports are per-file (file-scoped).

 Variables declared in inner blocks override those in outer blocks within that scope.